Object Repository in Selenium

 Creating A Properties File In Eclipse

-1. Provide a valid file name with the extension ‘.properties’ on the new file resource window and click on ‘Finish’ button
+1. Provide a valid file name with the extension ‘.properties’ on the new file resource window and click on the ‘Finish’ button

 Creating A Properties File In Eclipse